 Of course, along with the library of demos, Microsoft offers a “Shop Now” button on the new “emulator” website that takes potential customers to a list of 46 Windows 10 devices spanning tablets, 2-in-1 form factors, laptops, all-in-one devices, gaming PCs (laptops), and phones.

 If you have a Windows device and previously hesitated on upgrading to Windows 10, now is a good time to do so.
 Not only is the update still free, but Microsoft is getting ready to unleash a big “Anniversary” update this summer that adds even more cool features to the new platform – for free!
-Until then, take a tour of Windows 10 on Microsoft’s new demo site and see why you should take the upgrade plunge today.
+Until then, take a tour of

 - How to fix the most common Windows 10 installation problems

 - Microsoft unveils the budget-friendly Surface Laptop Go and new Surface Pro X